-Whether you’re serving a crowd of four or twenty, you’ll likely have leftover turkey on Thanksgiving.
 While turkey sandwiches are the obvious choice for leftovers, this comforting and hearty turkey chili adds a little spice to make the most of your bird.
-Serve with plenty of toppings for extra texture and flavor—I like avocado, radishes, and cilantro, but fried tortilla strips and shredded cheese would also be delicious!
+Serve with plenty of toppings for extra texture and flavor, like avocado, radishes, cilantro, fried tortilla strips, and shredded cheese.

 Recipe & photo by Maren Ellingboe